kavya498/terraform-provider-ibm/website/docs/r/resource_instance.html.markdown

 }
 ```

-The following is an example for IBM Cloud Hyper Protect DBaaS for PostgreSQL.
+The following is an example to create a service instance of IBM Cloud Hyper Protect DBaaS for PostgreSQL.
 For detailed argument reference, see the tables in the [Hyper Protect DBaaS for PostgreSQL documentation](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-create-service#cli-create-service) (or the [Hyper Protect DBaaS for MongoDB documentation](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-monbgodb-create-service#cli-create-service) if you want to create MongoDB service instances).

 ```
 data "ibm_resource_group" "group" {